KhartesViewer/khartes/README.md

 Unfortunately, the only workaround is to save your work, and then exit and restart khartes.

-This tutorial needs a fuller description (with drawings) of what is a single-valued surface, and how this affects the surfaces built in khartes.
+This tutorial needs a fuller description (with drawings) of what is a single-valued surface, and how this applies to the surfaces built in khartes.

 This tutorial needs some drawings explaining the 3D positions of the Data Slices in the scroll volume.